ClumsyWizardHands/AI-Agent-Deck-MCP-server/README.md

 # Agent Swarm MCP Server

-A FastAPI-based MCP (Model Context Protocol) server for agent swarm operations.
+A FastAPI-based MCP (Model Context Protocol) server for agent swarm operations that generates AI agent specifications using Claude API.

+## Description

+This server provides an API endpoint that accepts empire/organization descriptions and generates tailored AI agent specifications.
+It leverages Claude AI to analyze requirements and suggest optimal agent configurations for building AI agent swarms.

 ## Project Structure